Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 6. Queen Anne’s Royal Summer Palace Gardens

-From Mala Strana, it’s a 20 – 25 minute walk to our next hidden places to visit in Prague – Queen Anne’s Royal Summer Palace.
+From Mala Strana, it’s a 20 – 25 minute walk to our next hidden places to visit – Queen Anne’s Royal Summer Palace.
 You can take public transport there too, but we find walking to be the best way to discover little hidden gems along the way.

 The Royal Summer Palace was built in the mid 1500s by King Ferdinand I for his wife, Queen Anne.
 Today it’s a venue for fine art and artistic craft exhibitions.
 Its geometrically-designed garden also makes for a romantic stroll, especially in summer.